SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/01-IntroGrid.md

     identify and list the files in your HTCondor job description file. </li>
 </ul>

-## Computation that is NOT a good match for OSG Connect
+## Computation that is NOT a good match for OSG

-The following are examples of computations that are NOT good matches for OSG Connect:
+The following are examples of computations that are NOT good matches for
+OSG:
 <ul>
 <li>   Tightly coupled computations, for example MPI based communication, will
-    not work well on OSG Connect due to the distributed nature of the infrastructure.</li>
+    not work well on OSG due to the distributed nature of the infrastructure.</li>
 <li>   Computations requiring a shared file system will not work, as there is
-    no shared filesystem between the different clusters on OSG Connect.</li>
+    no shared filesystem between the different clusters on the OSG.</li>
 <li>   Computations requiring complex software deployments or proprietary software
     are not a good fit.
 There is limited support for distributing software to the compute clusters, but for complex software, or licensed software, deployment can be a major task.</li>
 </ul>

-##How to get help using OSG Connect
+##How to get help using OSG

-Please contact user support staff at [connect-support@uchicago.edu](mailto:connect-support@uchicago.edu).
+Please contact user support staff at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org).

 <h2> Available Resources on OSG </h2>